Willie James Jennings

 Willie James Jennings (born April 29, 1961) is an American theologian, known for his contributions on liberation theologies, cultural identities, and theological anthropology.
 He is currently Andrew W. Mellon Professor of systematic theology and Africana studies at Yale University Divinity School.

 Career

-Jenning gained his B.A. in religion and theology at Calvin College in 1984, and his M.Div in Fuller Theological Seminary in 1987.
+Jenning gained his B.A. in religion and theology at Calvin College in 1984, and his M.Div. at Fuller Theological Seminary in 1987.
 He completed his Ph.D. in religion, with a concentration on theology and ethics, at Duke University in 1993, supervised under Geoffrey Wainwright.
-His Ph.D. dissertation topic is "Reclaiming the Creature: Anthropological Vision in the Thought of Athanasius of Alexandria and Karl Barth."
+His Ph.D. dissertation topic was "Reclaiming the Creature: Anthropological Vision in the Thought of Athanasius of Alexandria and Karl Barth."

 From 1990 to 2015, Jennings worked at Duke University Divinity School and taught theology and black church studies there, before he was appointed associate professor of systematic theology and Africana studies at Yale in 2015.
 He is an ordained Baptist minister and has served as interim pastor for several North Carolina churches.
+He presented the 2026 Warfield Lectures on the theme "Only Then Will We Build: Forming a Real Doctrine of Creation."